nevena-rogic/Google-Data-Analytics-Capstone-Case-Study-1/README.md

 1. The following slide shows the distribution of users during 2024.
     ![image](https://github.com/nevena-rogic/slike-case-study-1/blob/main/slika5.PNG)

+   There is 63.79% of member users, and 36.21% casual users.

-2. This slide shows the comparation of member and casual riders by the type of bikes they are using.
+3. This slide shows the comparation of member and casual riders by the type of bikes they are using.
     ![image](https://github.com/nevena-rogic/slike-case-study-1/blob/main/slika4.PNG)

+   The values displayed in these 3 charts represent the distribution of total trips, expressed as a percentage of the overall dataset.
+The most frequently used bike types, in descending order, are classic bikes, folowed by the electric bikes, and electric scooters.

-3. Next slides show distribution of rides per month, day of the week, and hour of a day by users.
+5. Next slides show distribution of rides per month, day of the week, and hour of a day by users.
    ![image](https://github.com/nevena-rogic/slike-case-study-1/blob/main/slika9.PNG)
    ![image](https://github.com/nevena-rogic/slike-case-study-1/blob/main/slika11.PNG)
    ![image](https://github.com/nevena-rogic/slike-case-study-1/blob/main/slika8.PNG)

-4.
+   **Per month**: Both casual riders and members show similar patterns in their monthly trips, with higher trip numbers during the spring and summer months and a decline in the winter.

+   **Per day of week**: When comparing days of the week, it is observed that casual riders take more trips on weekends, whereas members tend to ride less on weekends compared to weekdays.

+   **Per hour**: Members show two peak periods in the number of trips throughout the day: one in the morning between 6 AM and 9 AM and another in the late afternoon and early evening from around 4 PM to 7 PM.
+In contrast, the number of trips taken by casual riders increases steadily throughout the day, reaching a peak in the early evening before declining afterward.

+   These observations suggest that members primarily use bikes for commuting to and from work on weekdays, whereas casual riders tend to ride throughout the day, especially on weekends, likely for leisure.
+Both groups show the highest activity levels during the spring and summer months.

+6. Next slides show duration of rides per month, day of week, and hour of a day by users.